Cursor CLI

 - Deep Codebase Indexing (RAG)

-- Privacy Mode Options
+- Privacy Mode & Memory Tools

 // Risk Assessment